wofsauge/IsaacDocs/docs/Isaac.md

 [ ](#){: .abrep .tooltip .badge }
 #### int GetTime ( ) {: .copyable aria-label='Functions' }

-This returns the number of milliseconds of CPU time for the program.
+Returns the current time in milliseconds since the computer's operating system was started.

 This is useful for measuring how much real time has passed independent of how many frames have passed.
 (Frames are not a very good indicator of how much time has passed, because the game locks up to load new data on every level transition and room transition.)

-For example, you might use this to implement an on-screen speedrunning timer based on real time, or to benchmark the performance impact of one function over another.
+For example, you could use this to implement an on-screen speedrunning timer based on real-time, or to benchmark the performance impact of one function over another.

 ___
 ### Get·Trinket·Id·By·Name () {: aria-label='Functions' }